Equity, Diversity and Inclusion Commitment Statement

 We have also reached out to community partners to assist in an organization-wide interactive training to enhance and support our workforce on barriers and discrimination faced by Indigenous, Black, LGBTQ2S+ and differently abled individuals and on critical topics such as: Equity, Anti-Racism, and Gendered Based Biases.

-We promote the work of the “Truth and Reconciliation Commission of Canada” to Indigenous peoples by actively engaging in community initiatives and events and revitalization efforts to honor these commitments.
+We promote the work of the “Truth and Reconciliation Commission of Canada” to Indigenous peoples by actively engaging in community initiatives and events and revitalization efforts to honour these commitments.

 On June 6, 2017, the Ontario Child Welfare sector unanimously agreed to prioritize Reconciliation with Indigenous communities through nine key commitments.
 FACS Niagara has a long-standing history of commitment and partnership with our local Indigenous community to ensure that Indigenous children, youth and families continue to thrive.